IBM/terraform-guardium-datastore-audit/modules/onprem-cassandra/README.md

 # Apache Cassandra Audit Module

-This Terraform module automates the configuration of Apache Cassandra audit logging with Guardium Data Protection using Filebeat.
+This Terraform module automates the configuration of Apache Cassandra audit log forwarding to Guardium Data Protection using Filebeat.
+This module configures Filebeat only; you must enable Cassandra audit logging separately before running Terraform.

 ## Overview

 This module:
-1. Configures Filebeat on the Cassandra server to collect audit logs
+1. Configures Filebeat on the Cassandra server to collect Cassandra audit logs
 2. Forwards audit logs to Guardium via Logstash
 3. Registers the Cassandra instance as a Universal Connector datasource in Guardium
+4. Does not enable Cassandra audit logging in Cassandra itself

 ## Prerequisites

+- Apache Cassandra instance
-- Apache Cassandra instance with audit logging enabled
+- Cassandra audit logging enabled before running this module
 - Filebeat installed on the Cassandra server
 - SSH access to the Cassandra server
 - Guardium Data Protection instance with Universal Connector configured